beetbox/beets/docs/plugins/index.rst

 * `beets-bpmanalyser`_ analyses songs and calculates their tempo (BPM).

-* `beets-goingrunning`_ copies songs to external device based on their tempo (BPM) and length to go with your running session.
+* `beets-goingrunning`_ copies songs to external device to go with your running session.

 .. _beets-barcode: https://github.com/8h2a/beets-barcode
 .. _beets-check: https://github.com/geigerzaehler/beets-check